nolim1t/opensource/index.md

 ## In Progress

+### BX.in.TH API Library

+I used to use coins.co.th for cashout without a bank account, however now I have a thai bank account getting money to Thailand is as simple as sending to a particular address and then cashing out this way (then using my ATM card to get cash).

+And using the API, I can programmatically control a few things.

 ### BitMEX API Library

 I'm working on the BitMEX API at the moment, as I see it can be a powerful tool for hedging volatility of my bitcoin holdings (and also making a bit of money when trading at high leverage through speculation).